 Community-based approaches existed even before the existence of the state and its formal governance structure.
 People and communities used to help and take care of each other’s disaster needs.
 However, due to the evolution of state governance, new terminology of community-based disaster risk reduction (CBDRR) has been coined to help communities in an organized way.
 Different stakeholders are responsible for community-based actions; the two key players are the local governments and civil society, or nongovernment organizations.
 Private sector and academic and research institutions also play crucial roles in CBDRR.
 Many innovative CBDRR practices exist in the world, and it is important to analyze them and learn the common lessons.
 The key to community is its diversity, and this should be kept in mind for the CBDRR.
 There are different entry points and change agents based on the diverse community.
 It is important to identify the right change agent and entry point and to develop a sustainable mechanism to institutionalize CBDRR activities.
 Social networking needs to be incorporated for effective CBDRR.

 In the context of this article, risk governance addresses the ways and means—or institutional framework—to lead and manage the issue of risk related to natural phenomena, events, or hazards, also referred to popularly, although incorrectly, as “natural disasters.”
 At the present time, risk related to natural phenomena includes a major focus on the issue of climate change with which it is intimately connected, climate change being a major source of risk.
 To lead involves mainly defining policies and proposing legislation, hence proposing goals, conducting, promoting, orienting, providing a vision—namely, reducing the loss of lives and livelihoods as part of sustainable development—also, raising awareness and educating on the topic and addressing the ethical perspective that motivates and facilitates engagement by citizens.
 To manage involves, among other things, proposing organizational and technical arrangements, as well as regulations allowing the implementation of policies and legislation.
 Also, it involves monitoring and supervising such implementation to draw further lessons to periodically enhance the policies, legislation, regulations, and organizational and technical arrangements.
-UNISDR was established in 2000 to promote and facilitate risk reduction, becoming in a few years one of the main promoters of risk governance in the world and the main global advocate from within the United Nations system.
+UNISDR (now known as UNDRR) was established in 2000 to promote and facilitate risk reduction, becoming in a few years one of the main promoters of risk governance in the world and the main global advocate from within the United Nations system.
 It was an honor to serve as the first director of the UNISDR (2001–2011).
 A first lesson to be drawn from this experience was the need to identify, understand, and address the obstacles not allowing the implementation of what seems to be obvious to the scientific community but of difficult implementation by governments, private sector, and civil society; and alternatively, the reasons for shortcomings and weaknesses in risk governance.
-A second lesson identified was that risk related to natural phenomena also provides lessons for governance related to other types of risk in society—environmental, financial, health, security, etc., each a separate and specialized topic, sharing, however, common risk governance approaches.
+A second lesson identified was that risk related to natural phenomena also provides lessons for governance related to other types of risk in society—environmental, financial, health, security, and so on, each a separate and specialized topic, sharing, however, common risk governance approaches.
 A third lesson was the relevance of understanding leadership and management as essential components in governance.
 Drawing lessons on one’s own experience is always risky as it involves some subjectivity in the analysis.
 In the article, the aim has, nonetheless, been at the utmost objectivity on the essential learnings in having conducted the United Nations International Strategy for Disaster Reduction—UNISDR—from 2001 to around 2009 when leading and managing was shared with another manager, as I prepared for retirement in 2011.
 Additional lessons are identified, including those related to risk governance as it is academically conceived, hence, what risk governance includes and how it has been implemented by different international, regional, national, and local authorities.
 Secondly, I identify those lessons related to the experience of leading and managing an organization focused on disaster risk at the international level and in the context of the United Nations system.